TRNP1: Function

 Trnp1 binds to DNA with high affinity.
 Its direct molecular function is unknown, it has no known molecular motif and therefore may represent a new class of molecules.

-Trnp1 has a very strong effect on cellular proliferation, Trnp1 dramatically increases the proliferation rate in vitro an in vivo.
+Trnp1 has a very strong effect on cellular proliferation, Trnp1 dramatically increases the proliferation rate in vitro and in vivo.

 In addition to its stem cell function during brain development, there are data suggesting that Trnp1 might play a crucial role in cancer cells - Trnp1 has been described in gene expression analysis in cancer types. the very strong proliferation capacity may be responsible for its oncogenic potential.
 Specifically, Trnp1 (together with other factors) serves as a biomarker for specific colon cancer subtypes.